Álvar Núñez Cabeza de Vaca: Narváez expedition

 During a quick reconnaissance of the area, they came upon a few small villages of Indians belonging to the Safety Harbor culture.
 Communicating with them through sign language, the Spanish were informed that a community or region called Apalachee lay to the north and was rich with food and gold.
 Cabeza de Vaca later noted that whenever Narváez expressed interest in something, the Indians assured him it could be found in great quantities at Apalachee.
 As a result, Narváez was determined to lead a force north into the interior to find this rich country.

 Despite strong objections from Cabeza de Vaca, Narváez decided to split his expedition.
-He would lead some 300 men and 42 horses overland to Apalachee while the remaining crew, including the women, would sail ahead to find a suitable harbor and wait their return.
+He would lead some 300 men and 42 horses overland to Apalachee while the remaining crew, including the women, would sail ahead to find a suitable harbor and await their return.
 Cabeza de Vaca protested that dividing their forces would put both groups in danger without any certainty that they would be able to find each other again.
 He advised that everyone remain with the ships until a suitable harbor could be found to serve as their base camp.
 Narváez ignored his advice and suggested that if Cabeza de Vaca was afraid, he should stay with the ships.
 Cabeza de Vaca rejected the suggestion of cowardice and participated in the overland march.
 He later wrote, "I preferred risking my life to placing my honor in jeopardy."

-Narváez and his men set off overland in early May, 1528.
+Narváez and his men set off overland in early May 1528.
 They marched north for 15 days without seeing any Indians or native settlements.
 Then, as they were attempting to cross a swift-flowing river (probably the Withlacoochee), they were confronted by a group of 200 Indians.
 The encounter quickly turned into a fight and the Indians were driven off.
 Nearby, the Spaniards found a village where they stayed for several days and helped themselves to the stored maize.
 Cabeza de Vaca pleaded with Narváez to send a scouting expedition downriver in hopes of finding a bay where their ships might be waiting.
 Narváez relented and ordered Cabeza de Vaca to lead a reconnaissance.
 After two attempts to find their way through the swamps and heavy forest, their search yielded no ships or suitable harbor.

 Narváez still hoped to find riches at Apalachee, so the expedition pressed forward using captive Indians as guides.
 Seven weeks after leaving their ships, they came upon the largest village they had found so far, a collection of forty houses.
 Their guides assured them this was a major Apalachee settlement, so Narváez ordered Cabeza de Vaca to lead about fifty soldiers to seize the village.
 There was no resistance to their attack and Cabeza de Vaca found only women and children whom he rounded up to serve as hostages.
 A thorough search of the houses found plenty of food but none of the hoped for gold and gems.